WarrenSadler3190/AlienTracker/README.md

 ##Feature List

-  * You can enter in a New Sighting: Date, Time, Duration and Location! (fancy huh?)
+  * You can enter in a New Sighting: Date, Time and Location! (fancy huh?)
+  * Find which night of the week you're most likely to spot an Alien!
   * Compare your states Alien Activity with others!
 (Let's get spooky!)
   * Compare Crime Rates with Supernatural Activity in your area, see the correlation!
 (The news is frightening out of this     world!)